Luxas98/image-processing-pipeline/README.md

 ### Services

-Each service has it's pubsub topic and subscription Service pulls messages, processes file describe in the message and uploads results to GCS if necessary
+Each service has it's own pubsub topic and subscription.
+Service pulls messages, processes file describe in the message and uploads results to GCS if necessary